-In this white paper, we will present seven keys to success to help create a safe, secure campus environment, and we will explore how the right partner brings dedicated focus to create and implement the right strategies and technologies.
+In this white paper, we will present five keys to success to help create a safe, secure school environment, and we will explore how the right partner in education brings dedicated focus to create and implement the right strategies and technologies.
 It's a community effort, but together, we can secure our students.